Know the Difference Between Functional Testing Vs Non-Functional Testing with Examples:

-There are some aspects which are complex such as Performance of an application etc and this testing checks the Quality of the software to be tested.
-Quality majorly depends on Time, Accuracy, Stability, correctness and durability of a product under various adverse circumstances.
+There are some aspects which are complex such as the performance of an application etc and this testing checks the Quality of the software to be tested.
+Quality majorly depends on time, accuracy, stability, correctness and durability of a product under various adverse circumstances.

 In software terms, when an application works as per the user’s expectation, smoothly and efficiently under any condition, then it is stated as a reliable application.
 Based on these aspects of quality, it is very critical to test under these parameters.
 This type of testing is called Non- Functional Testing.